-Education is embedded in WCNY’s foundation and critical to fulfillment of its mission.
+Education is embedded in WCNY’s foundation and critical to the fulfillment of its mission.
 WCNY’s educational services support lifelong learning by:

 For information or assistance, contact firstname.lastname@example.org.

 This 10,000-square-foot area Robert J. Daino Broadcast and Education Center is a proven hands-on program for middle and high school student who will learn how to be entrepreneurs in a simulated city.
 Children learn dozens of business and civic concepts, explore careers based in STEM (science technology, engineering and math) and prepare to become the workforce of tomorrow.
-The center and its programs and services are available to 3,000 schools within a two-hour radius of Syracuse with a potential reach of a minimum of 700,000 students in grades five through nine.
+The center and its programs and services are available to 3,000 schools within a two-hour radius of Syracuse with a potential reach of a minimum of 700,000 students in grades 6-8.